Preactive Security Exchange Rules of Engagement

 A: No benchmarking or bake-off comparisons of controls vendors: We will not pit vendors against each other for benchmarking or bake-off purposes.
-Note that while our customers do frequently utilize the AttackIQ platform for the purpose of conducting their own bakeoff comparisons of controls vendors, which is the decision of AttackIQ customers.
+Note that while our customers do sometimes utilize the AttackIQ platform for the purpose of conducting their own bakeoff comparisons of controls vendors, that is the decision of AttackIQ customers.
 AttackIQ will never initiate that activity ourselves, as we would view that as compromising our commitment to independence and discretion.

 Q: Will the PSE be “pay to play” and allow certain partners to “stack the deck” in their favor, regarding efficacy measurement?